 Maintaining the health of your urinary tract is so vital, whether or not you’re pregnant.
-To treat existing UTI and recurrent UTI, Chicnutrix Happee is a revolutionary product with a unique triple action formula that doesn’t kill bacteria but flushes them out of your system safely.
+To treat existing UTI and recurrent UTI, Chicnutrix Happee is one of the best cranberry supplements for UTI prevention, with a unique triple action formula that doesn’t kill bacteria but flushes them out of your system safely.
 Antibiotics don’t know the difference between good and bad bacteria – this can lead to other health issues if you heavily rely on antibiotics.
 Taking them during pregnancy is a big no-no.

-It is formulated with three potent ingredients that make it an essential wellness nutrition pick to treat a UTI.
+It is formulated with three potent ingredients that make it an essential wellness nutrition pick to prevent a UTI and get rid of it.
 The first is cranberry, which is known for its anti-bacterial properties.
-The second is ursolia made from proprietary natural sage extracts, which targets inflammation for instant pain relief.
+The second is ursolia made from proprietary natural sage extracts, which targets inflammation as a sure-shot way on how to prevent urinary pain.
 Lastly, we have D-Mannose, which flushes bacteria from the urinary tract to keep your insides infection free.
 To maintain the health of your urinary tract, treat an active infection or manage infections, Chicnutrix Happee is the only nutrition supplement you need to work its charm from the inside out.

 Just pop a tablet in a glass of water, wait for it fizz and then drink up.
 Not only will Chicnutrix Happee encourage you to stay hydrated all day, but it will help you get the right natural ingredients to keep those pesky bacteria at bay.
 For an active UTI, Chicnutrix Happee should be consumed every day for a month.
 For those who experience recurrent UTIs, it is advised to repeat a month’s course of Chicnutrix Happee every 3 months.